ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 This paper intends to argue against Hirsch’s deflationary argument.
 First, I introduce Hirsch’s original deflationary argument, and point out a metasemantic divergence would lead to two different positions.
 Then I provide reasons to believe neither position can really deflate the dispute.
 Finally, I quickly sketch my positive view of verbal disputes.

+This paper mainly focuses on ontological disputes, since Hirsch primarily applies his argument to ontology.
+However, Hirsch’s account of verbal disputes is topic-neutral, and my objection does not rely on any ontological assumptions.
+Given the scope of this paper, I will not discuss how its argument applies to other areas of philosophy.
+I leave that question as an exercise for those interested in applications beyond ontology.

 ## The deflationary argument

 What is Hirsch’s argument for the claim that many ontological disputes are shallow and merely verbal?
 First, we need to introduce some terminology that Hirsch likes to use: